 ACE Puente is Rio Salado College's scholarship program that assists at-risk high-school students with getting a head start on college.
-ACE stands for Achieving a College Education.
+ACE stands for Achieving a College Education and Puente stands for bridging high school students into college.
 ACE Puente participants are recruited in their sophomore year of high school.
 Students take hybrid and online college courses while in their junior and senior years, allowing them to graduate with up to 24 college credits.

 While simultaneously attending Rio Salado College and high school, students in the program will have a mentor to monitor their progress.
 They will also become a member of a cohort, giving them an opportunity to socialize with their peers and be part of an eLearning community.

 - Gain exposure to college classes through online learning

 - Save money on tuition

 - Ability to transfer college credits to a university

 - Achieve educational goals in a shorter time

 - Tuition, fees and books are funded by the program